INTERVIEW AND LIVEPHOTOS BY MARKO SYRJÄLÄ

 Wolf Hoffman: “Don’t drink the Koolaid,” means don’t be an idiot.
 Don’t believe everything people tell you.
 It’s a sort of a saying in America, and it comes from that horrific story where 900 people killed themselves in the jungle in 1978.
 They all drunk cyanide, because this guy Jim Jones told them to do it and they put “Koolaid,” a sort of mixed fruit drink into the cyanide to make it taste better.
 That’s where the saying comes from.
 So, it’s based on a true story.
 So, we’re in that story, where we’re talking about that heavy-duty mass suicide.
 But the saying is more like don’t be an idiot.
 Don’t believe everything politicians or a cult-leaders or whoever tells you to do.

 Then there is a song which I liked a lot at.
 First, I thought that it is cool, but then I start to listen to the lyrics, and I wasn’t that sure anymore because I work in the IT business.
-You know which song I’m talking about?
+Do you know which song I’m talking about?

 Wolf Hoffman: Yeah, yeah.
 But for us, there was a very real sort of everyday kind of thing that we had, and I think for a lot of people it is.
 When you constantly have to update and do this sort of shit.
 It can be frustrating.
 So, I could relate to it.